 Let’s pause on the word: Content.
 Content is the engine to all your marketing efforts, so this must be taken seriously!
 When I say content, I want you to think about the subject line (will the recipient even want to open your email), your email banner image (if you have one at all), your preview text, any images or videos throughout your email, and overall, the context of your email and its message.

 How can you prove your email content is working?
 Consider using A/B testing and try to send various versions of the same email to different audiences/consumer lists.
 You can then take that data and apply it to future email campaigns, remembering to segment your lists based on interests and email preferences.

 Your Bank...Can Use Email Marketing

-If you are still not convinced email marketing is for your bank or business, register for our upcoming free webinar “How to Make Email Marketing Work For Your Business” and/or contact us, and we will be happy to help you with your bank's email marketing strategy.
+If you are still not convinced email marketing is for your bank or business, watch our free webinar “How to Make Email Marketing Work For Your Business” and/or contact us, and we will be happy to help you with your bank's email marketing strategy.